Remote work study: Our findings and tips

 65% of employees think they do not need more communication with management.

-Speaking of clarity - 44% of employees would like to see clearer instructions and expectations.
+Speaking of clarity - 44% of employees would like to see clearer instructions and expectations being expressed by management.
 Although the sudden change because of Covid made things tough, we should still strive to achieve clear communication.
-Being clear can be especially challenging for middle management as they lead their team and answer to upper management.
+Being clear can be especially challenging for middle management as they need to lead their team and answer to upper management.

-That’s why it’s better to over-communicate, especially at the beginning.
-Focus on written communication, include everyone involved and explain things that might seem obvious.
+That’s why it’s better to over-communicate, especially in the beginning.
+Focus on written communication, include everyone involved, and explain things that might seem obvious.

 That doesn’t mean you have to write long emails, but rather aim to communicate everything in a direct, succinct way.
 Get feedback from your team and managers and learn how much information they need to work smoothly.